Awadh-Awadh/As_Instagram/README.md

-# As Galleria
+# As InstaClone
-This is an Independent project for Moringa Core Django module, september 3 2021.
+This is an Independent project for Moringa Core Django module, september 10 2021.

 ## Author
 Awadh Said

 ### Description
 This a clone of Instagram.
-But it's not exactly as Instagram just a simple application that looks same as instagram
+But it's not exactly as Instagram just a simple application that looks same as instagram where users can be able to see posts there and comment on different posts.
+Users can also edit their profiles and check their specific posts.

 ### features
 - The home page allows users to see various posts